netbox-community/netbox/docs/models/dcim/location.md

 ### Facility

-Data center or facility designation for identifying the site.
+Data center or facility designation for identifying the location.

 !!! tip
     Additional statuses may be defined by setting `Location.status` under the [`FIELD_CHOICES`](../../configuration/data-validation.md#field_choices) configuration parameter.